If you're planning a winter break, don't overlook eastern Europe with its sleigh-full of festive offerings, says Thomas Rees...

 Still more quaint and traditional is the market held in Levoča in Slovakia's north-eastern Spiš region.
 Look out for painted wooden toys and vánočka – a Christmas loaf filled with currents and spices.
-The town is famous for its beautifully preserved medieval architecture and for St James' Church, which features a magnificent wooden altar by the celebrated 16th century craftsman Master Paul.
-Reaching 18.62 metres, it is the tallest Gothic altar in the world.
-The town is also just a snow-ball's throw from Spišský hrad, central Europe's largest castle and an UNESCO World Heritage site.
+The town is famous for its beautifully preserved medieval architecture and for St James' Church, which features a magnificent wooden altar by the celebrated 16th-century craftsman Master Paul.
+Reaching nearly 19 metres, it's the tallest Gothic altar in the world.
+The town is also just a snowball's throw from Spišský hrad, central Europe's largest castle and a UNESCO World Heritage Site.
 Standing atop crags swathed in deep December snow, it makes for an imposing winter spectacle.

 Idyllic Sibiu, one of Transylvania's beautiful medieval towns, also holds a market and is well worth a visit.
 Here trout, smoked and wrapped in the boughs of a fir tree, is among the offerings, but the main attraction is the huge hand-carved lime-wood nativity scene, which shelters beneath the branches of the Christmas tree in the central square.

 From early December, the streets of Lviv echo to the sounds of kolyada (Ukrainian Christmas songs) as carol singers wind their way between the garlanded wooden houses in the city's central square.